 Bookend a Bay Window

 If you have an awkward set of bay windows to contend with, and don’t want to blow the budget on a set of custom curtains and custom bent curtain rod – consider installing stationary panels on the wall flanking both sides of the bay to create the softness and height of curtains.

 Store-bought roman shades can then be used as the true window covering for light-filtering during the brightest part of the day.

 Gussy Up a Low-Cost Sofa

 Desperately love the shape and curves of a costly Parisienne designer sofa?
-Seek out a sofa with a similar profile at a chainstore like Freedom or CB2’s Goop collection and reupholster it in a luxurious fabric to give it a high-end feel – (while you save to invest in the designer piece).
+Seek out a sofa with a similar profile at a chainstore like James Lane or CB2’s Goop collection and reupholster it in a luxurious fabric to give it a high-end feel – (while you save to invest in the designer piece).
 Repurposed Pottery Barn linen curtains with high-end trim.
 They will look completely custom.